glennsantos/Book-Notes/Designing Data Intensive Applications.md

 > simply attach a shared lock to this index entry
 > if another transaction wants to insert, update, or delete, it will have to update the same part of the index, encounter the shared lock, and it will be forced to wait until the lock is released.
 + much lower overheads
++ fixes phantom writes

  Are serializable isolation and good performance fundamentally at odds with each other?

 **Serializable Snapshot Isolation**
+> When a transaction wants to commit, it is checked, and it is aborted if the execution was not serializable.
 > Only transactions that executed serializably are allowed to commit.
 - performs badly if there is high contention
 + Contention can be reduced with commutative atomic operations